anoma/nspec/docs/arch/node/engines/executor_messages.juvix.md

   issuer : ExternalIdentity; -- the ID of the sender of the [[TransactionRequest]] };
 ```
-!!! todo
-    make this type check properly (may require introduing TxFingerprint and such types somewhere)

 The [[Mempool Engines|mempool engines]] instruct the [[Executor]] that a new
  [[TransactionCandidate]] has been recorded, its locks are being